ashvardanian/SimSIMD/README.md

 - __Bilinear forms__ ($a^T C b$) in quantum computing compute a [scalar expectation value](https://phys.libretexts.org/Bookshelves/Quantum_Mechanics/Advanced_Quantum_Mechanics_(Kok)/10:_Pauli_Spin_Matrices/10.2:_Expectation_Values) — the naive approach materializes an $N$-dimensional intermediate vector $Cb$, but NumKong's typed `nk_bilinear_*` kernels stream through rows of $C$ with nested compensated dot products, never allocating beyond registers.
   For complex-valued quantum states, where the intermediate would be a 2N-element complex vector, the savings double.
 - __MaxSim scoring__ for [ColBERT-style late-interaction retrieval](https://github.com/stanford-futuredata/ColBERT) computes $\sum_i \min_j \text{angular}(q_i, d_j)$ — a sum-of-min-distances across token pairs.
-  A GEMM would produce the full $M \times N$ similarity matrix, but NumKong's typed `nk_maxsim_packed_*` kernels fuse a coarse Int8-quantized screening with full-precision angular refinement on winning pairs only, __packing both query and document matrices__ to enable all 4 SME tiles as accumulators (+33% throughput vs `dots_packed`).
+  A GEMM would produce the full $M \times N$ similarity matrix, but NumKong's typed `nk_maxsim_packed_*` kernels fuse a coarse Int8-quantized screening with full-precision angular refinement on winning pairs only, packing both query and document matrices to use all 4 SME tiles as accumulators.
-  [PLAID](https://ar5iv.labs.arxiv.org/html/2205.09707) and [maxsim-cpu](https://www.mixedbread.com/blog/maxsim-cpu) have independently shown that dedicated MaxSim kernels outperform the GEMM decomposition by 5–10x.
+  [PLAID](https://ar5iv.labs.arxiv.org/html/2205.09707) and [maxsim-cpu](https://www.mixedbread.com/blog/maxsim-cpu) have independently shown that dedicated MaxSim kernels can outperform the GEMM decomposition by 5–10x.

 NumKong treats these as first-class operations — `dots_packed`, `euclideans_packed`, `angulars_packed`, typed `nk_bilinear_*` kernels, and typed `nk_maxsim_packed_*` kernels — rather than decomposing everything into GEMM + postprocessing.

 ### Precision by Design: Saturation, Rounding, & Float6 Over Float8

-Floating-point arithmetic on computers [is not associative](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html): $(a + b) + c \neq a + (b + c)$ in general, and the standard advice — "upcast to wider types" — often isn't enough, and always costs performance.
+Floating-point arithmetic on computers [is not associative](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html): $(a + b) + c \neq a + (b + c)$ in general, and upcasting to wider types is not always sufficient.
-NumKong makes opinionated, operation-specific decisions about where to spend precision and where to economize, rather than applying one IEEE rule uniformly.
+NumKong makes operation-specific decisions about where to spend precision and where to economize, rather than applying one rule uniformly.

 __Saturation depends on the operation.__
 A reduction over a 4 GB array of `i8` values contains ~4 billion elements — but [Int32 wrapping overflow](https://cedardb.com/blog/overflow_handling/) occurs after just ~17 million Int8 summands ($127 \times 16.9\text{M} > 2^{31}$).